There are lots of ways you can be active during pregnancy, but the exercises listed below may not be safe now you are pregnant.

 Exercise classes that aren’t made for pregnancy

-For example, they should advise you to avoid some exercises or positions, such as lying on your back after 16 weeks.
+They should advise you to avoid some exercises or positions, such as lying on your back after 16 weeks.